About CAIRSSThe Centre for AI Robotics in Space Sustainability

 space environments.

-mechanisms for space locomotion, from surface and subsurface mobility solutions
+for space locomotion, from surface and subsurface mobility solutions to

 § Overcoming physical limitations in space